Boozy Frosé is a wine-based slushie that's cold, refreshing — and for adults only! This frosty cocktail recipe will be a hit at happy hour.

 Ingredients

-- 1 bottle rosé wine (the darker the color the better)
+- 1 bottle rosé wine, the darker the color the better

 - 1/4 cup vodka

-- 4-6 Tablespoons strawberry simple syrup
+- 4-6 Tablespoons strawberry simple syrup, depending on how sweet you want the frose

 - 1/2 cup water